top of page

 Xinyue.JPG

-Cameron is an undergraduate chemistry student at the University of Edinburgh.
-She is carrying out her MChem project in the Jarvis Group on non-canonical amino acids for click reactions.
+Guoxiang is an graduate chemistry student at the University of Edinburgh.
+He is working on the synthesis of new unnatural amino acids for genetic code expansion.

 Smiley